LMFDB/lmfdb-inventory/db-elliptic_curves.md

 -  {'torsion': 1} (for searching)
 -  {'label': 1, 'number': 1} (for searching)
 -  {'xainvs': 1} (for searching)
--  lat.rand (auxilliary collection used fo random objection access)
+-  curves2.rand (auxilliary collection used for random objection access)

 ## Collection padic_db